 Studies have found that reading for pleasure is beneficial for kids in many ways including keeping up their reading skills over the summer and helping them succeed in school.

-The library offers lots of fun events all summer long including The Bubble Lady, Kuumba Kids, Rainbow Rock Band, The Wizard of Reading and much more.
-Special events for teens include Personalized Pottery, How to Draw Cartoons, Rock Art Collage, Robotics, and more.
-There are also several contests for teens, including an essay/poetry contest for rising 7th, 8th and 9th graders cosponsored with the For Love of Country Foundation, a Teen Film Festival, and the Teen Cover Art Contest.
+The library offers online events and programs throughout the summer including Kofi Dennis, the Jay Mattioli Magic Show and Sciencetellers.
+There are also several contests for teens, including an essay/poetry contest for rising 7th, 8th and 9th graders cosponsored with the For Love of Country Foundation, Teen Film Festival and the Teen Cover Art Contest.

-The Summer Reading Adventure is funded through generous donations including $50,000 from the Friends of the George Mason Regional Library, $17,000 from the Fairfax Library Foundation, and $7,500 from the Friends of the Kings Park Library.
+The Summer Reading Adventure is funded through generous donations from the Friends of the George Mason Regional Library.